 Finn and the Intergalactic Lunchbox by Michael Buckley

-A kooky but entertaining adventure involving good and bad aliens, a secret weapon to defeat the bug bad guys, and a malfunctioning robot.
+A kooky but entertaining science fiction story involving good and bad aliens, a secret weapon to defeat the bug bad guys, and a malfunctioning robot.
 A secret weapon to defeat the bug bad guys gets stuck in a lunch box and partially attached to Finn.
-The robot wants to bring it back to the Resistance but he’ll have to take Finn with the him.
+The robot wants to bring it back to the Resistance, but he’ll have to take Finn with him.
 Wormholes, betrayal, and a fight to save the Earth will appeal to adventurous kids who love science fiction.

 I Am Number Four by Pittacus Lore, et.al